measurement-factory/squid-notes/connection.md

   stored using Comm::OldConnection, a smart Comm::Connection pointer with an std::shared_ptr ownership semantics.
 Such storage is useful for logging and debugging.
-OldConnection does not provide access to the underlying socket descriptor because the socket has not been opened or has been closed.
+OldConnection does not provide access to the underlying socket descriptor because the socket has never been opened or has already been closed.

 * Code using FutureConnection, OpenConnection, and OldConnection pointers must strictly follow Connection handling principles.
 We should scrutinize the